theCampel/leocamacho-private-notes/content/AI Governance.md

+> [!tldr] What is this Page?
+> The UK government (under Sunak) released a document on how frontier labs can be safer, as well as encouraging them to release how they're being safe at the moment.
+The document is [here](https://assets.publishing.service.gov.uk/media/653aabbd80884d000df71bdc/emerging-processes-frontier-ai-safety.pdf).
+This page is how they suggested scaling the models safely.

 ## Responsible Scaling:
 In order to (in the eyes of the government) be safer, a "Responsible Scaling Framework" for managing risks and deploying [[AI]] models.

 ### 1. Risk Assessments:
 - Assess risks at all points in time.
-Analyse factors like expert forecasts (guesses) and [[(Machine Learning) Models|model]] evaluations.
+Analyse factors like expert forecasts (guesses) and [[(Machine Learning) Models|model]] [[AI Benchmarks|evaluations]].
 - Define specific thresholds that, if breached, require specific actions or mitigations.
 - Develop plans for if/when each threshold is exceeded.

 ### 2. Model Evaluations and Red Teaming:
-- Evaluate models for dangerous capabilities, lack of control and security weaknesses.
+- Evaluate models for dangerous capabilities, lack of control and [[Computer Security|security]] weaknesses.
 - Constantly evaluate the models (at every point of [[AI Training]])

 ### 3. Information Sharing: